HEIGHT PERCENTILE

 The population datasets used are collected and reported by sex (biological sex as recorded at birth or in clinical settings), which is distinct from gender identity.
 The distributions are based on measured heights for males and females as defined in the source surveys.
 There is currently no large-scale population dataset that provides height distributions for non-binary or transgender individuals with the statistical power needed for a reliable percentile calculator.

 Yes.
 All figures in this calculator refer to adult heights (typically defined as 18 years and older in the source datasets).
-Height percentiles for children and adolescents are a different calculation that requires age-specific growth charts (such as the CDC growth charts for ages 2 to 20) and should not be compared to adult population norms.
+Height percentiles for children and adolescents are a different calculation that requires age-specific growth charts.
+The CDC growth charts cover height for age from 2 to 20 years in the US, while the WHO Child Growth Standards provide international references for infants and children under 5.
+Neither should be compared to adult population norms.
+For babies and toddlers, the baby height percentile calculator uses the appropriate paediatric reference data.

 The calculator includes the 20 countries with the most traffic and best-quality data.
 If your country is not listed, select the country geographically and culturally closest to yours.
 For example, users from New Zealand may find Australia a reasonable proxy, and users from neighbouring European countries may use Germany or France.
 Note that this introduces additional uncertainty into the result.